 Nearly Every US State Requires Drivers to Carry Vehicle Insurance

 Vehicle insurance is all but unavoidable in the US—almost every state requires you to have it if you want to operate a motorized vehicle.
 Your state is most likely one of them.
-The States’ reasoning is clear-not only does this insurance protect you and your property, but it is also designed to help protect other drivers as well.
+The state’s reasoning is clear: This insurance protects you and your property and is also designed to help protect other drivers.

-That being said, the latest figures suggest that the national average of the number of uninsured drivers out there on the road is roughly 13%.
-That’s a huge number.
-Driving without insurance is bad because it’s illegal in most areas.
-It is also bad because uninsured drivers cause auto insurance rates to go up.
-And that’s bad for all of us.
+That being said, the latest figures suggest that the national average number of uninsured drivers on the road is roughly 13%.
+That’s a considerable number.
+Driving without insurance is terrible because it’s illegal in most areas.
+It is also wrong because uninsured drivers cause auto insurance rates to go up.
+And that isn’t good for all of us.
 So, bite the bullet and have your vehicle insured.
 It’s for the good of everyone.

 The Basics of Vehicle Insurance

-The whole vehicle insurance process can be both confusing and intimidating, especially if you’ve never gone through it before.
-Let your friends at Unique Insurance Group break the whole thing down and make it easier to understand.
+The whole vehicle insurance process can be confusing and intimidating, especially if you’ve never gone through it before.
+Let your friends at Unique Insurance Group break the entire thing down and make it easier to understand.

 Standard Parts of a Vehicle Insurance Policy

 Most insurance policies include the following basic parts or coverages: